What is a misdemeanor?

 Most people overlook common misdemeanors socially.
 Everyone knows of someone who has had a DUI or reckless driving charge.
 However, these records still can affect professional licenses, careers, and possibly even housing situations.

 Your criminal record is public and permanent; it may also significantly affect your credibility as a person.
-That can change the way people treat you as an individual, whether or not you had exemplary behavior prior to your conviction.
+That can change the way people treat you as an individual, whether or not you had exemplary behavior before your conviction.

 Can you get a common misdemeanor off your record?

 Getting your misdemeanor convictions off of your record is possible depending on the jurisdiction.
 A single common misdemeanor charge increases your chances of getting it taken off of your record.
 Multiple convictions make it much less likely to have them expunged.
-However, expungements, while lengthy and paper-intensive, maybe possible if you qualify and enough time as passed without any new violations.
+However, expungements, while lengthy and paper-intensive, may be possible if you qualify and enough time has passed without any new violations.

-California requires a process which involves reopening your criminal case and getting your criminal conviction dismissed in court.
+California requires a process that involves reopening your criminal case and getting your criminal conviction dismissed in court.

 You have to make sure you are eligible for an expungement.
 Law Office of Wais Azami can help you evaluate your case to see if you qualify.

 Can a common misdemeanor be bumped to a felony?

 If you have several misdemeanors in your history, your charges can be raised to a felony.
-For example; driving violation that has been done repeatedly can be raised to a felony.
+For example, a driving violation that has been done repeatedly can be raised to a felony.
 Further, if the misdemeanor was committed with aggravating elements or circumstances, you could be charged with a felony.

 We help defend your rights against misdemeanor or felony charges.
 We can recall your warrant.
 Wais Azami is an Orange County criminal defense attorney with offices in Garden Grove, Santa Ana, and Seal Beach to provide legal service to all of Orange County and surround areas as a criminal lawyer in Sant Ana.